 - If a brace is necessary, how long will it have to be worn each day?

-- How many years will a brace be required?
+- How many years will a brace or cast be required?

 - Might surgery be necessary?

 - How will we know if surgery is necessary?